VladimirOlishevsky/CosySportBot/README.md

 find in telegram `@CosySportBot` or click `Live Demo`

 This app was builded with [Telegram API](https://core.telegram.org/).
+If you invite `CosySportBot` in you group chat and set configuration, he will send different polls on appointed time and send welcome letters for new members.
+All suggestions in pull requests